eab-agency/advance.appily.com/README.md

 npx sst dev
 ```

-This starts a multiplexer with processes that deploy your app, run your functions, and start your frontend.
+This starts a multiplexer (what a cool thing!) with processes that deploy your app, run your functions, and start your frontend.

 ![alt text](./infra/misc/image.png)